WHAT + WHY+ WHEN

 What is the difference between internships and fellowships?

 Internships are offered on a seasonal basis at our San Diego headquarters for undergraduate and graduate students as well as professionals in a career transition.
-Fellowships are 10-12 month positions based in our international field offices for experienced post-graduates and professionals.
+Fellowships are 10-12 month positions based in one of our international field offices for post-graduates and professionals.

 When are Plant With Purpose internships available?

-We offer our internships three times per year -Spring, Summer, and Fall- for three to four months at a time, depending on the season.
+We offer internships three times per year -Spring, Summer, and Fall- for three to four months at a time, depending on the season.
+Start and end dates can be flexible.

 Is this a paid internship?